 Hydroplaning occurs as a result of water on the road that is deeper than the tire tread.
-This reduces friction and you can lose control.
+This reduces friction and can cause you to lose control.
 If you can see deep water, reflections on the pavement, or if the car ahead leaves no tracks on the water, these are indications you could hydroplane.
 Prevent this by slowing down.